Sripadaraja: Life

-Sripadaraja was born in a Deshastha Madhva Brahmin family in Abbur, a village in Channapatna taluk, Karnataka.
+Sripadaraja was born in a Madhva Brahmin family in Abbur, a village in Channapatna taluk, Karnataka.
 His father, Sheshagiriappa, served as an accountant while young Sripadaraja looked after the cattle, studying Sanskrit texts in his spare time.
 His mother was Giryamma.
 Tradition asserts that Sripadaraja was the cousin of Brahmanya Tirtha, who served as the pontiff of the Madhvacharya mutt at Abbur and the guru of Vyasatirtha.
 Legends speak of Svarnavarna Tirtha encountering young Sripadaraja on his way to Abbur and after a brief rapport, being amazed by the youth's innate intelligence.
 He would later tutor the youth and ordain him as a monk with the name Lakshminarayana Tirtha.
 Lakshminarayana Tirtha eventually succeeded Svarnavarna Tirtha as the pontiff of the mutt at Mulbagal.
-Sripadaraja was a contemporary of Vibhudendra Tirtha, the progenitor of the Raghavendra Math and Raghunatha Tirtha of Uttaradi Math, who conferred upon him the title Sripadaraja or Sripadaraya.
-Sripadarajashtakam mentions Sripadaraja's joint pilgrimage with Raghunatha Tirtha of Uttaradi Math to Benares.
+Sripadaraja was a contemporary of Vibhudendra Tirtha, the progenitor of the Raghavendra Math who conferred upon him the title Sripadaraja or Sripadaraya.
 Sripadaraja was considered the guru of Saluva Narasimha Deva Raya and educated Vyasatirtha in the Shastras.
 His songs and hymns were sung during the nighttime Bhajans at his mutt.